Honors College Programs

 Departmental Honors Requirements

 Students seeking a degree with Departmental Honors must contact their major department or the Honors College for specific requirements (see the appropriate departmental section of this bulletin).
-However, all Departmental Honors programs require:
+However, all Departmental Honors programs require at least twelve credits in Honors-designated coursework, including:

 Most departments offer Departmental Honors.
 Please visit the Honors website or the Honors college for a current list of available programs.
 Graduation with University Honors is reserved for students who enter the Honors College as incoming freshmen who complete 36 Honors credits as outlined under University Honors Requirements.